This chapter provides information that can assist you in

 When at least one person in a call does not receive audio, IP connectivity between phones is not established.
 Check the configuration of routers and switches to ensure that IP connectivity is properly configured.

-The following sections help troubleshoot general telephone call problem.
+The following sections help troubleshoot general telephone call problems.

 A user complains about not being able to make a call.